weisongwen/UrbanNavDataset/README.md

 - Raising the awareness of the urgent navigation requirement in highly-urbanized areas especially in Asian-Pacific regions.

-**Contact Authors (corresponding to issues and maintenance of the currently available dataset)**: [Weisong Wen](https://weisongwen.wixsite.com/weisongwen), [Li-ta Hsu](https://www.polyu-ipn-lab.com/) from the [Intelligent Positioning and Navigation Laboratory](https://www.polyu-ipn-lab.com/), The Hong Kong Polytechnique University
+**Contact Authors (corresponding to issues and maintenance of the currently available dataset)**: [Weisong Wen](https://weisongwen.wixsite.com/weisongwen), [Feng Huang](https://www.polyu-ipn-lab.com/),[Li-ta Hsu](https://www.polyu-ipn-lab.com/) from the [Intelligent Positioning and Navigation Laboratory](https://www.polyu-ipn-lab.com/), The Hong Kong Polytechnique University

 **Related Papers (Submitted):** (paper is not exactly same with code)
   - Wen Weisong., Hsu, Li-Ta.* (2020) **GraphGNSSLib: An Open-source Package for GNSS Positioning and Real-time Kinematic Using Factor Graph Optimization**, GPS Solutions. (**Submitted**)